sayande717/college/README.md

 1.java - Print 'Hello World'.
 2.java - Calculate the area & perimeter of a circle.
 3.java - Calculate the sum of 2 numbers.
+4.java - Find the average of 4 decimel numbers.
+5.java - Find the hypotenuse of a triangle.
+6.java - Print the substring of a string.
+Here, the last 10 characters of the string are printed.
+7.java - Check if a given number is a prime number or not.
+8.java - Print all numbers between 18 and 100 that are divisible by 17.
+9.java - Print all factors of a number.
+10.java - Print all prime numbers between 100 and 200.